ylatkin/tfcp/TFCP.md

 New instructions for taking the round-off of the basic operations (+, -, *, /, sqrt, fma) must be enough.
 Ideally, twofolds could be only 2x times slower than regular `double`.

+## Performance

+My reference library would be quite fast: your code with `tfcp::coupled<double>` would run up to 10x times faster than with `__float128` numbers.

+On a SIMD processor, you can manually boost your code by 2-4x times with short vectors, like `tfcp::coupled4`, similarly to vectoring with `double4`.

+Although, you may find it more convenient leveraging performance boost from the vectored `std::valarray<coupled>` operations.

 ## Technique

 Twofold approximates like _value_ + _error_, where _value_ is same as original floating-point value, and _error_ estimates its rounding error.